Dexter Nottage

-Dexter Alexander Nottage (born November 14, 1970) is a former American football defensive end in the National Football League (NFL) for the Washington Redskins and the Kansas City Chiefs.
-He played college football at Florida A&M University and was selected in the sixth round of the 1994 NFL Draft.
+Dexter Alexander Nottage (born November 14, 1970) is a Bahamian former professional American football defensive end in the National Football League (NFL) for the Washington Redskins and Kansas City Chiefs.
+He played college football at Florida A&M University and was selected in the sixth round of the 1994 NFL draft.
 He played high school football at Hollywood Hills High School.